- International and comparative mass communication, media, and journalism

 He was instrumental in establishing a new journalism program in 1992 at the University of Timisoara West, Romania.
 He taught at the U.S. Department of State's National Foreign Affairs Training Center (School of Professional and Area Studies – Foreign Service Institute) and carried out training and assessment assignments on behalf of the U.S. Information Agency (U.S. Department of State), the Voice of America's International Training Program/International Broadcast Bureau, the Eurasia Foundation, and the Academy for Educational Development.
 He also conducted journalism-training seminars in the U.S. and in country for journalists and journalism students from Albania, Belarus, Bulgaria, Estonia, Georgia, Kosovo, Kyrghyzstan, Moldova, Romania, Russia, Serbia-Montenegro, Tajikistan, Turkmenistan, Ukraine and Uzbekhistan.
 He served as consultant on East European media issues to the Washington D.C.-based International Media Fund, The Freedom Forum, and the Eurasia Foundation, and as an educational consultant to Radio Free Europe/Radio Liberty in Prague, Czech Republic.
 In 1998, Gross received the Secretary's Forum Distinguished Public Service Award from the U.S. Department of State.

 He is the author/co-author of seven scholarly books and two textbooks, and co-editor of two book collections.
-Gross published scores of book and monograph chapters and articles in American and European academic and professional journals.
+Gross published over 160 book chapters and articles in American and European academic, professional journals and general circulation media.
 He is currently a columnist for Transitions Online, a Czech-based journal covering politics, economics, society, culture and media in Eastern and Central Europe.
 He serves/ed on the editorial boards of the AEJMC International Communication Bulletin (USA), Central European Journal of Communication (Poland), Journal of Global Mass Communication (USA), Journalism Studies (England), Journalism & Communication (Romania), Dilema, a national, intellectual weekly (Romania), Journal of Romanian Press History (Romania), Media Transformations (Lithuania), Revue des Sciences Politiques (Romania), Philobiblo (Romania), Communication and Society (Spain), and Mediakutato, the Hungarian Media Studies Journal.
 Since finishing his Ph.D. in 1984 at the University of Iowa, Gross presented papers at scholarly conferences and workshops in Albania, the Belarus Republic, Bulgaria, Canada, the Czech Republic, Denmark, the Republic of Georgia, Germany, Hungary, India, Italy, Japan, Lithuania, Poland, Puerto Rico, Romania, Slovak Republic, Slovenia, Spain, Taiwan, and the U.S.A.

 Gross served as a Ratings Review Advisor for the Freedom House's yearly Freedom of the Press Index (East/Central Europe and Eurasia Region).
 He is a member of the Association for Education in Journalism and Mass Communication and served as Chair of Teaching Standards, Chair of the Markham International Student Paper Competition and Chair of Professional Freedom and Responsibility for the association's International Communication Division.
 He is/was a member of the European Communication Research and Education Association, the European Network for Trans-Integration Research, the South East European Studies Association, the Society for Romanian Studies, the Association for Slavic, East European and Eurasian Studies, COST A30, a research group sponsored by the European Union, and the International Communication Association.
 He was on the Board of Directors of the American-Romanian Academy of Arts and Sciences and served as its Vice President, 1997-2001.